FiddlyDigital/Anonimizer/README.md

 # Anonimizer

-A library used to replace sensitive information in text, and then later be able to rehydrate that information in derived text.
+A library used to replace sensitive information in text, and then later to rehydrate that information in derived text.
 This library works entirely in memory without interacting with any 3rd-party services.

-The intended use case is to santize input for public AI Services, and then be able to replace the sanitized value in the AI Output with the AI Values.
+The intended usecase is to santize input that will be passes to public 3rd-party Services, and then be able to replace the sanitized value in the output with the original safe values.
+A prime example of this would be creating prompts to send to ChatGPT (or similiar).

-## Example
+## Example Usecase

 Original Prompt: